tushar2407/tushar2407/README.md

 # Hi there 👋
 My Mantra : Eat🍕 Sleep😴 Code👨‍💻 Repeat🔁

+🌱 I’m currently learning about Web3.0 and blockchain.
+Apart from that, on a continuous sprint for Large Language Models (LLMs) and what is new in the market.

+👯 I’m looking to collaborate on any website development or technical freelance projects.

+📖 I'm currently reading "How to talk to Anyone" by Leil Lowndes.
+7/n in 2023!

 Let's connect over [Linkedin](https://linkedin.com/in/tushar2407)!!

 Do visit my [website](https://tushar2407.github.io/)!

 <!-- Working hours towards a common goal -> A better world in this era of "Artificial Intelligence" -->
 <!-- ### Working on designs of DRY and MVC -->

 ![](https://komarev.com/ghpvc/?username=tushar2407&label=PROFILE+VIEWS&color=blue&style=plastic)

+# Coding Stats:
 [![Tushar's github stats](https://github-readme-stats.vercel.app/api?username=tushar2407&theme=radical&show_icons=true)](https://github.com/tushar2407/github-readme-stats)

 <!-- <img align="center" src="https://github-readme-stats.vercel.app/api/?username=tushar2407&show_icons=true&theme=dark" /> -->